News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 HTTP Client Plugins for KrakenD API Gateway

-The HTTP client plugins execute in the proxy layer, this is when KrakenD tries to reach your backends for content.
-They allow you to intercept, transform, and manipulate the requests before they hit your backend services, and its way back.
+The HTTP client plugins execute in the proxy layer when KrakenD tries to reach your backends for content.
+They allow you to intercept, transform, and manipulate the requests before they hit your backend services, and their way back.
 It is the perfect time to modify the request before it reaches the backend.

 http handler plugin